jphaugla/awsMySQLtoRedisEnterpriseDMS/README.md

 # add IAM roles
 # create the endpoint for Redis Enterprise
 # edit the redis-settings.json file for the correct endpoint in the ServerName
+#  use the internal ip address and not the public address
 ./createRedistEndpoint.sh
 # edit the pertinent arns for the source endpoint, target endpoint, replication instance and then run the create replication scripts
 ./createReplicationTask.sh